The world’s first Magnetic Induction Cycler.

 You don’t need to calibrate – ever.

 Mic takes up less space on the bench than your lab book.
-And weighing in at just 2kg, this is the most portable qPCR cycler on the market.
+And weighing in at just 2kg, this is the most portable and compact qPCR machine on the market.
 Even four Mic’s stacked together take up less bench space than your current cycler.

-- The tube format uses 0.1mL strips of four tubes and matching caps, supporting volumes of 10 to 25ul.
-A tab on tube 1 ensures correct orientation of tubes into the instrument.
+The Mic tube format uses 0.1mL strips of four tubes and matching caps, supporting volumes of 5 to 30µL.
+A tab on the first tube ensures correct orientation of tubes at all times.

-- High speed centrifugation ensures samples spin down at the start of a run, and during a run will remove bubbles and prevent condensation, eliminating the need for bulky heated lids and external centrifuges.
+High speed centrifugation ensures samples spin down at the start of a run and the pre-loaded oil overlay inside each tube prevents evaporation and condensation.
+We have eliminated the need for bulky heated lids and external centrifuges whilst simultaneously improving the quality of results.

 (click to enlarge)